pratikunterwegs/pathomove/README.md

 - Multi-threading: This package uses Intel's TBB library for multi-threading, which substantially improves the speed of the underlying C++ code.
 This is especially noticeable when running large population sizes, or many generations.
 This functionality is confirmed to work on both Windows and Linux systems, as above.

-  Multi-threading can be turned on for the lone function that uses it, `pathomove::run_pathomove`, by passing a number greater than 1 to the argument `nThreads`.
+  Multi-threading can be turned on for the lone function that uses it, `pathomove::run_pathomove`, by setting the `multithreaded` argument to `TRUE`.

 - High-performance computing clusters: The installation of this package on an Ubuntu-based HPC cluster can be automated by running the shell script provided in the `bash/` folder.
 The example below shows how to install it on the University of Groningen's HPC cluster.